RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -----

 ### **Latest update**

+Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community:  **264 new contributors creating 102 Merged PRs, 94 Open PRs, and 249 Issues.** as of **April 3, 2024**!

+Returning GSoC community mentors helped us to run the ninth iterative refinement of the ["Write an AI Rocket.Chat App in an hour"](https://open.rocket.chat/channel/events-and-meet-ups?msg=X68J2y7ZTpaDfTa4Q)  on **March 29, 2024**  to a room full of attendees.
+The session is hands-on, and we have improved it by adding more information on the use of UIKit from prior session feedback.
+Thanks goes to the ninth set of ethusisastic attendees for providing us with more valuable feedback.

 We are thankful to have **EIGHT former Rocket.Chat GSoC Alumni from as far back as SIX years ago** returning this year to guide, influence and inspire this year's new contributors at  the  [Rocket.Chat Google Summer of Code Alumni Summit 2024](https://gsoc.rocket.chat/community/conferences/c/GSoC-Alumni-Summit-2024)  on **March 25, 2024**.
 Event was well attended (**over 50**) and the recorded proceedings is now available [here to benefit all GSoC 2024 participants](https://youtube.com/playlist?list=PLee3gqXJQrFUKj-H3KhTznl9K9j2on8KL&si=td8dWYwiCjQxb5Nd).
 We like to thank all of the returning alumni, and all of the contributors for attending this online event.